 \textbf{Non-idealities:} The analog nature of the computation leads to various non-idealities resulting in errors in the MVMs.
-These include device-level and circuit-level non-idealities in the resistive crossbars. \figurename{~\ref{xbar}}(b) shows the equivalent circuit for the crossbar array and its peripherals accounting for the non-idealities listed in \tablename{~\ref{cross_ni}}.
-The circuit-level non-idealities have been modelled as parasitic resistances.
-The cumulative effect of all the non-idealities results in the deviation of the output current from its ideal value, resulting in an $Iout_{non-ideal}$ vector.
-The relative deviation of $Iout_{non-ideal}$ from its ideal value is denoted by \textit{non-ideality factor} (NF)~\cite{geniex} such that:
+These include device-level and circuit-level non-idealities in the memristive crossbars. \figurename{~\ref{xbar}}(b) shows the equivalent circuit for a 2$\times$2 crossbar array highlighting various non-idealities.
+The circuit-level non-idealities ($Rdriver$, $Rwire\_row$, $Rwire\_col$, $Rsense$) have been modelled as parasitic resistances.
+The variations in synaptic device conductances owing to the stochasticity of the memristive devices is modelled using a Gaussian distribution around the nominal device conductance ($G_{ij}$).
+This results in a $G_{non-ideal}$ matrix, with each element $G_{ij}'$ incorporating the effect due to the non-idealities, obtained using circuit laws (Kirchoff's laws and Ohm's law) and linear algebraic operations~\cite{rxnn}.
+Consequently, for an N$\times$N non-ideal crossbar, the net output current sensed at each column $j$ becomes $I_{j(non-ideal)} = \Sigma_{i=1}^{N}{G_{ij}' * V_i}$, which deviates from its ideal value.
+This manifests as accuracy degradation for DNNs mapped onto crossbars.
+The relative deviation of $I_{non-ideal}$ from its ideal value is measured using \textit{Non-ideality Factor} (NF)~\cite{geniex} as: $NF~=~(I_{ideal}-I_{non-ideal})/I_{ideal}$.
 Thus, increased non-idealities in crossbars can induce a greater value of NF.
-This can lead to a significant impact on the computational accuracy of crossbars and therefore, degradation in the accuracy of the DNNs implemented on hardware~\cite{cxdnn, rxnn, geniex}.
+This can lead to a significant impact on the computational accuracy of crossbars and therefore, degradation in the accuracy of the DNNs implemented on hardware~\cite{rxnn, geniex}.
+Note, the aforementioned non-idealities are data-independent, \textit{i.e.} their impact is not determined by the values of analog voltages input to the crossbar~\cite{geniex}.

-\textbf{Crossbar Mapping: } In this work, we use a similar procedure as that of \cite{rxnn, cxdnn} for mapping DNNs onto crossbars of various dimensions as shown in \figurename{~\ref{flow}}(b) .
-First, the weights of each layer of the DNN are partitioned based on the size of the crossbar array used and mapped onto the crossbar instances.
-Thereafter, the corresponding conductance for each value of DNN weight in a crossbar instance is computed by taking into account the synaptic device parameters, \textit{viz.} $G_{MIN}$, $G_{MAX}$ and bit-precision.
-This gives us the ideal conductance matrix ($G_{ideal}$).
-Finally, we consider the circuit-level and device-level non-idealities present in a crossbar instance specified in \tablename{~\ref{cross_ni}}, and convert $G_{ideal}$ into $G_{non-ideal}$ using circuit laws (\textit{Kirchoff's laws} and \textit{Ohm's law}) and linear algebraic operations~\cite{rxnn}.
-This completes the mapping of the weights of the DNN onto the crossbar instances.

-\subsection{Can non-idealities be leveraged for adversarial robustness?}
+\section{Can non-idealities be leveraged for adversarial robustness?}